sergiusens/snappy-docs/build-snaps/node.md

 ## Further customisations

-Here are all the Node plugin-specific keywords
+Here are all the Node plugin-specific keywords:

 ```
     - node-packages: